rorywalsh/cabbage/Docs/markdown/cabbage_changed.md

 * `SChannel` -- The channel that was most recently changed
 * `kIndex` -- The index of the channel that was changed in relation to the input array
 * `kTrig` -- will output a trigger value of 1 whenever a channel changes.
-* `kTargetValue` -- if added, will output a trigger value of 1 whenever a channel changes to this value.
+* `kThreshold` -- if added, will output a trigger value of 1 whenever a channel changes to this value.
+* `kMode` There are three modes:

+kMode = 0 - (down-up) kTrig outputs a 1 when current channel value is higher than kThreshold, while old channel value was equal to or lower than kThreshold.

+kMode = 1 - (up-down) kTrig outputs a 1 when current channel value is lower than kThreshold while old channel value was equal or higher than kThreshold.

+kMode = 2 - (both) kTrig outputs a 1 in both the two previous cases.

 ### Example